logans3c/logans3c.github.io/_posts/2024-9-2-BlackHat-MEA-Web-Challenges-Writeup-2024.md

 The exploit can be executed using the following URL:
 `/viewNote?note_id=66&secret[note_id]=0`

-In this exploit, the `note_secret` is an object that contains the key `note_id` with the value 0.
+In this exploit, the `secret` is an object that contains the key `note_id` with the value 0.
 Consequently, the SQL query will look like this:

 ```sql
 SELECT note_id, username, note FROM notes WHERE note_id = 66 AND secret = `note_id` = '0'